rkeisler/convnet-galaxies/README.md

 # Overview

 This repo contains code for studying images of galaxies with convolutional neural networks.
 We use [caffe](caffe.berkeleyvision.org) for all of the training and prediction.
+I used a [terminal.com snap](https://www.terminal.com/snapshot/4c3277602398f199c39133d2dcc9a0cb61a5547e31f3f46d5cb3055108214cf0) to do the training (careful - $1 per hour!).

 ## the different convnets